Encouraging student engagement

 - NSS (National Student Survey) for final year undergraduate students

-- PRES (Postgraduate Research Experience Survey) for doctoral students
+- PRES (Postgraduate Research Experience Survey) for doctoral students (runs biennially)

 We greatly appreciate the role that our academics and teaching staff play in achieving high response rates.
 When surveys are open, please remind your students about the surveys during teaching sessions, by email and via any other communication channels that you regularly use to contact students.
 Please reassure students of the value of their feedback.
 This is their opportunity to provide their views about what they think the University does well, and areas where they think we could improve.
+Students' comments should be constructive and in line with the University Dignity and Respect Policy.

 These surveys provide valuable data that help the University to monitor student satisfaction, assist with quality assurance and provide information to prospective applicants.